qipeng/qipeng.github.com/_posts/2024-07-22-what-do-industry-researchers-do-part-1.md

 The 1994 movie [Forrest Gump](https://en.wikipedia.org/wiki/Forrest_Gump) is timeless, not only because it is full of comedic gems that reflect on the real world that we live in, but also because it is littered with soundbites of wisdom that continues to mesmerize the audience even after the movie ends -- like the one quoted above.

-As one of the two food-related quotes I clearly remember from the movie (the other being about [a fruit company](https://www.imdb.com/title/tt0109830/quotes/?item=qt0373704&ref_=ext_shr_lnk)), Mrs. Gump's wisdom has helped me put in perspective how one makes work and life choices, and what situations they end up being in down the road.
+As one of the two food-related quotes I distinctly remember from the movie (the other being about [a fruit company](https://www.imdb.com/title/tt0109830/quotes/?item=qt0373704&ref_=ext_shr_lnk)), Mrs. Gump's wisdom has helped me put in perspective how one makes work and life choices, and what situations they end up being in down the road.
 My current take of this quote is this: life is like a box of chocolates.
 You can pick and choose what you want, but you are only allowed to see the shape and color of the chocolate at the time of choosing.
 It is only when you actually put that piece of chocolate in your mouth and taste it, that you understand the full layers of flavor of the chocolate you chose, which you cannot fully predict ahead of time.

-But I do have a small problem with this view of the world, if I am allowed to geek out for a second.
-It is overly simplistic, in that you either assume you are choosing a chocolate only once in your lifetime, which makes it extremely consequential and high-stakes, or that you are handed a finite set of chocolates at birth that you eventually traverse through, where you only get to decide the order of traversal.
+While I appreciate the wisdom behind this analogy, I do have a small problem with this view of the world, if I am allowed to geek out for a second.
+This "box of chocolates" can lead to two plausible but overly simplistic interpretations about our lives.
+In one interpretation, you are given a once-in-a-lifetime chance to choose a chocolate from a box, and you live with the consequences thereafter without being able to do much about it.
+In another, you are handed a (finite?) set of chocolates at birth, and the only agency you have in the process is to choose which order you'd like to pick and enjoy them.
+Your choices of chocolates are largely independent from each other except for the fact that you can't get again the chocolates you have already devoured.
+Both of these seems to leave something to be desired.

 I think a more accurate description is something akin to the following, which I dub my **life is a box of (boxes of) chocolates** analogy.